DPotoyan/Chem324/content/Lec3-3.md

   3. **Functional spaces.**

 - Learning the abstract mathematical formalism brings simplicity, unity and clairty to the relationships in quantum mechanisms.
-On the example of simple and familiar 2D-3D vectors we will illustrate the concepts of **basis set**  and  **linear superpositions.**  We will then show how **Dirac notation** can liberate  one from coordinate representations and explicit intergrals which may obscure the underlying mathematics and physical meaning.
+On the example of simple and familiar 2D-3D vectors we will illustrate the concepts of **basis set**  and  **linear superpositions**.
+We will then show how **Dirac notation** can liberate  one from coordinate representations and explicit intergrals which may obscure the underlying mathematical and physical meaning.
-- With an abstract formalism we are able to fully appreciate the strange nature of quantum states which exist in a superoposition state!
-We will touch upon  **Schrodinger's cat** and **Double slit experiments** to illustrate the strange nature of superposition states.
+- With an abstract formalism we are able to fully appreciate the strange nature of quantum states which exist in a superoposition of states!
+We will touch upon  **Schrödinger's cat** and the **double slit experiments** to illustrate the strange nature of superimposed states.